-Robert McCullough testifies on behalf of clients and at the request of appointed and elected officials.
+Robert McCullough has testified extensively on energy issues across the United States and Canada, on behalf of clients and at the request of appointed and elected officials.

 February 10, 2016